mlflow/mlflow/docs/source/guides/introductory/deploy-model-to-kubernetes/index.rst

 What You'll Need
 ----------------

-To run this tutorial, you'll need to:
+In order to execute the code in this guide locally, you'll need to:

 .. plain-section::